MileHacker Logo

 Gluten-Free Challenges

 Gluten-free dining is very challenging.
-Wheat is a main part (noodles, dumplings, bread), and soy sauce often contains wheat.
+Wheat is a key part (noodles, dumplings, bread), and brown sauce made from fermented soybeans often contains wheat.

 • Rice and corn-based dishes are generally safer.